Part I: The Presence and Role of Behavior in A Course in Miracles

 One of the most common pitfalls amongst A Course in Miracles students is to think the Course means less than it actually does.
 The more usual way this manifests is to succumb to the idea that the Course is a guide to behaviour, a kind of moral code for living in the world.

 The Course is only interested in our thoughts, particularly whether we are coming from the thought of fear or love.
 It is not interested in our behaviour.

 I have heard Ian make this point before, which would usually spark a vigorous discussion between us.
 So it is not news to me that he thinks this, nor is it news to him that I see it differently.
 However, I have heard this viewpoint in one form or another so many times, from so many people, that seeing it one more time in print prompted me to make a clear and thorough statement about it.
-The purpose of this two-part article is to show that behavior occupies an extremely important place in A Course in Miracles and to explain what that place is.
+The purpose of this two-part article (Part II will be in next month’s A Better Way) is to show that behavior occupies an extremely important place in A Course in Miracles and to explain what that place is.

 To begin with, I am not sure those who claim behavior doesn’t matter in the Course fully appreciate the ramifications of that position.
 Behavior, quite simply, is the primary way we affect other people.
 If the mechanism through which I affect you doesn’t matter, that implies that how I affect you (positively or negatively) also doesn’t matter, which leads to the inescapable conclusion that you don’t matter.
 Is this really what the Course is saying?
 This is the stance of a sociopath or a psychopath.
 Only a truly monstrous spiritual path would adopt such a position.
 Surely A Course in Miracles is not a “psycho-path.”